Zubax/ampdrive_ad0510/README.md

 Komar is designed to be a part of an integrated drive for mid-power motors.
 It is best suited for the motors with following specs:

-* Power level: 1.5 - 2.5 kW
+* Continuous power: 2.5 kW
-* Continuous phase current amplitude: 60 - 90 A
+* Continuous phase current amplitude: 90 A
-* Diameter 60 - 80 mm
+* Outer diameter: 80 mm
 * KV > 180 (assuming 12S battery is used)

 Komar can also be used as a separate unit.
 In this case, a custom phase connector mounted on the housing may be used to provide motor connections.